 Priorities for Both Focus Areas

-Priority will be given to organizations that:
+Priority was given to organizations that:

 Funding Amount and Duration